nils-hoyer/cypress-fail-on-console-error/README.md

 // excludeMessages[0] matches example console message 'this is a foo message'
 // excludeMessages[1] matches example console message 'some bar-regex message'
 // includeConsoleTypes observe console types ERROR, WARN and INFO
-//debug information will be printed to the cypress runner
+// cypressLog debug information will be printed to the cypress runner
 ```

 Using Javascript, consoleType Enum can be parsed as number values